My recovery journey

 Social or health care workers who have been helpful

-There are no rules about how to draw the map: some people like to add more information such as how everybody gets on together, in what ways they could help, and those people who may be a challenge rather than a support can be noted in red.
+There are no rules about how to draw the map: some people like to add more information such as how everybody gets on together, in what ways they could help, and those people who may be a challenge rather than a support can be noted differently.

 Issues that you might want to discuss…